addaguob/addaguob/README.md

-- 👋 Hi, I’m Alexander, I recently left the seminary where I spent 12-years of my life training to become a Roman Catholic priest.
-I'm not meant to be a priest.
-So, now...
+- 👋 Hi, I’m Alexander, I spent 12-years of my life as a seminarian and served parochial communities.
+I left the seminary last year, August 2022, and now...
 - 👀 I’m interested in Software Engineering.
 Actually, I graduated BS Computer Engineering prior to entering the seminary.
 I just returned to the world of Computers again.
 - 🌱 I’m currently learning Python and I'm currently busy with CS50x 2023 of Harvard University via Edx.
 - 💞️ I’m looking to collaborate on ...
 Python projects.
 My first language was C. I'm still learning C together with Python.
 I also know a bit of C++, C# and Java.